Introduction

 On this page, you will find Email, Insights, and your Export history. | |

-App: here, you'll find the apps linked to Artshell. | |
+App: view and manage apps linked to Artshell. | |

-Settings: from here, you can manage your account information. |
+Settings: manage your personal or account settings.. |

 Search bar